Dr. Joshua H. Bilenker, M.D., founder of Loxo Oncology, serves as President and Chief Executive Officer, and sits on the board of directors.

 Dr. Ku is a graduate of the UCLA School of Medicine.
 She completed her residency in Internal Medicine at UT Southwestern Medical Center and returned to UCLA to complete a combined fellowship in Hematology and Oncology.
 She is board certified in Internal Medicine and Medical Oncology.

-Katie Cairati serves as Executive Director, Global Regulatory Affairs.
+Katie Cairati serves as Executive Director, Head of Regulatory Affairs.
 Ms. Cairati’s career spans many aspects of drug development including regulatory affairs, clinical development, data management and manufacturing.

 Previously Ms. Cairati has held increasing roles of responsibility at Genentech, Pharmacyclics and ChemGenex in addition to establishing her own consulting firm, Cairati Consulting Inc.